-I first heard of the 100-day project on September 1, when violinist Hilary Hahn posted that she had practiced the violin for 100 days straight.
+I first heard about the 100-day project on September 1, when violinist Hilary Hahn posted that she had practiced the violin for 100 days straight.

 Apparently, there are all sorts of 100-day projects and challenges for everything from developing your creative side to reaching personal goals.
 The true purpose of many of these challenges seems to be building good habits (such as “Floss every day for 100 straight days.”).